awsdocs/aws-javascript-developer-guide-v2/doc_source/creating-and-calling-service-objects.md

 By default, a service object is configured with the global settings also used to configure the SDK\.
 However, you can configure a service object with runtime configuration data that is specific to that service object\.
 Service\-specific configuration data is applied after applying the global configuration settings\.

-In the following example, an Amazon EC2 service object is created with configuration for a specific region but otherwise uses the global configuration\.
+In the following example, an Amazon EC2 service object is created with configuration for a specific Region but otherwise uses the global configuration\.

 ```
 var ec2 = new AWS.EC2({region: 'us-west-2', apiVersion: '2014-10-01'});